 This is the link to a recording of a talk by James Lucas about "Restoring Translation to the Restoration" and discussion following.

 Historical narratives are created by word and image.
 Eventually they acquire a reality of their own.
-This blog focuses on the origin and setting of the Book of Mormon.
-I think Joseph and Oliver were honest and candid and that their teachings are corroborated by extrinsic evidence.
-President Nelson taught that "good inspiration is based upon good information."
+Most content produced by LDS historians is excellent, but errors and omissions have crept in.
+This blog offers suggestions for improvement, based on President Nelson teaching that "good inspiration is based upon good information."
 Good history is also based on good information.

 Subscribe to: